Which city is cheaper, Barcelona or Kuala Lumpur?

 It rains a lot this time of the year in Kuala Lumpur.
 Kuala Lumpur usually gets more rain in January than Barcelona.
 Kuala Lumpur gets 239 mm (9.4 in) of rain, while Barcelona receives 44 mm (1.7 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Kuala Lumpur and Barcelona.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+Warm weather and sunshine bring visitors to Kuala Lumpur year-round.
 Also, many visitors come to Barcelona in the spring for the beaches, the activities around the city, and the natural beauty.

 Kuala Lumpur is much warmer than Barcelona in the spring.
-The temperature in Kuala Lumpur is usually 28°C (82°F) in April, and Barcelona stays around 13°C (55°F).
+The daily temperature in Kuala Lumpur averages around 28°C (82°F) in April, and Barcelona fluctuates around 13°C (55°F).

 People are often attracted to the plentiful sunshine in Barcelona this time of the year.
 Kuala Lumpur usually receives around the same amount of sunshine as Barcelona during spring.
 Kuala Lumpur gets 199 hours of sunny skies, while Barcelona receives 204 hours of full sun in the spring.